-After getting laid off my job as a news writer, which came long after I had grown disenchanted with the news business, my longtime companion suggested I apply to the Post Office.
+After getting laid off from my job as a news writer long after I had grown disenchanted with the news business, my longtime companion suggested I apply to the Post Office.

 Well, I love the outdoors, I like physical work, and since I had been cranking out news all day or night for years, I thought I’d look into becoming a letter carrier, or what’s more commonly known as a mailman.
 Delivering mail, I thought, might be just the job that could be a bridge to retirement.